 - 1 cup flat leaf parsley tightly packed (thick stems removed)

-- ½ cup cilantro tightly packed (thick stems removed)
+- ½ cup fresh cilantro tightly packed (thick stems removed)

 - 3-4 cloves garlic peeled